Special Educational Needs

 Karen Gillman visits school once a half term to support different children in our school who have a physical difficulty.
 Karen assesses the learning environment and suggests how we can make reasonable adjustments to continue to develop our inclusive practice.

-Behavioural Support Service
+Behaviour Support Service

 We are supported by Steve Brown, who is also our SEN Governor.
 Steve Brown supports children's access to education through the use of class based strategies, such as task management boards and visual timetables.
-Steve also provides training to our teachers about behaviour management and attends multi-agency meetings to support the provision we put in place across our school.
+Steve also provides training to our teachers about behaviour management and attends multi-agency meetings to support the provision we put in place across our school

 Statutory Assessment - Education and Health Care Plans (EHCP)